gongzixiangyuan/gStore/docs/en-us/API_USAGE.md

 	Parameter Definition：[Request types "GET" and "POST" can be omitted if the request type is "GET"] Example：gc.getAPIVersion();

-**Query the database and save the file: fquery**

-	void fquery(std::string db_name, std::string format, std::string sparql, std::string filename, std::string request_type);
-	Function：Query the database and save the results to a file Parameter Definition：[database name], [query result type JSON, HTML or text], [SPARQL statement], [file name], [request type "GET" and "POST ", if the request type is "GET", it can be omitted]
-	Example：gc.fquery("lubm", "json", sparql, "ans.txt");

 **Exporting the Database**

 	std::string exportDB(std::string db_name, std::string dir_path, std::string request_type);